 The same result is obligated here.
-At the circuit court level, Relator's only challenge to the delegation provision was as follows: "[Relator] specifically challenges Defendants' purported 'delegation provision' because it is unconscionable.
-Also, it is within a separate, unattached document that was not incorporated into the purported 'arbitration agreement,' let alone clearly and unmistakably incorporated."
+At the circuit court level, Relator's only challenge to the delegation provision was as follows: "[Relator] specifically challenges Defendants' purported 'delegation provision' because it is unconscionable and because it is not incorporated into the purported 'arbitration agreement.' ...
+[T]here was no clear and unmistakable evidence of the parties' manifestation of intent."
 See Plaintiff's Opposition [Rel.
 Appx.
-A110].
-But a blanket accusation of unconscionability, without any evidence or argument in support, is unavailing.
-Id.
+A087].
+But a blanket accusation of unconscionability, without any evidence or argument in support, is unavailing.2 Id.
 Indeed, Pinkerton ruled out such a challenge.
 There, the plaintiff argued it "was unconscionable to delegate formation issues to an arbitrator"; this Court held such an argument was "without merit."
 531 S.W.3d at 40.
 Relator otherwise has not carried that argument into the instant briefing before this Court, and the argument should be considered abandoned.
-Second, Relator's accusation that the delegation provision was not incorporated into the parties' Agreement directly contradicts Pinkerton for the reasons stated above.
-See supra I.A.
+Second, Relator's accusation that the delegation provision was not incorporated into the parties' Agreement and was not "clear and unmistakable" directly contradicts Pinkerton for the reasons stated above.
+See supra Argument I.A.
 Pinkerton held that incorporation of the AAA rules, as the parties did here, is a valid delegation of arbitrability to the arbitrator.
 Id.

-Now during writ proceedings at the appellate level, Relator purports to challenge the delegation provision "specifically" by arguing it lacks consideration.
-But the reality is that Relator asserts the very same challenge to the Agreement as a whole.
-This is fatal to his arguments here.
-Relator appears to suggest that lack of consideration is not the same as a contract defense (e.g., unconscionability, fraud, illegality) that must be specifically levied against the delegation provision as opposed to the contract as a whole, and thus the delegation clause can be severed and analyzed independently, but he does not (and cannot) cite any authority in support of such suggestion.
+Now during writ proceedings at the appellate level, Relator purports to challenge that Relator asserts the very same challenge to the Agreement as a whole.
+This is fatal to her arguments here.
+Relator appears to suggest that lack of consideration is not the same as a contract defense (e.g., unconscionability, fraud, illegality) that must be specifically levied against the delegation provision as opposed to the contract as a whole, and thus the delegation clause can be severed and analyzed independently, but she does not (and cannot) cite any authority in support of such suggestion.

-&lt;sup>2 To the extent Relator couched the unconscionability of the delegation provision into his other unconscionability arguments directed at the Agreement as a whole, that is insufficient as set forth herein because the delegation provision must be challenged specifically.
+2 To the extent Relator couched the unconscionability of the delegation provision into her other unconscionability arguments directed at the Agreement as a whole, that is insufficient as set forth herein, because the delegation provision must be challenged specifically.

-In short, Relator has failed to lodge any (valid) specific challenge to the Agreement's delegation provision; thus, this Court is obligated to treat the delegation provision as valid, enforce it, and compel the parties to arbitration on threshold arbitrability issues (including whether there was sufficient consideration to create a valid contract as Relator argues here).
-See Pinkerton, 531 S.W.3d at 53; Dotson v.
+In short, Relator has failed to lodge any (valid) specific challenge to the Agreement's delegation provision; thus, this Court is obligated to treat the delegation provision as valid, enforce it, and compel the parties to arbitration on threshold arbitrability issues (including whether there was sufficient consideration to create a valid contract as Relator argues here).3 See Pinkerton, 531 S.W.3d at 53; Dotson v.
 Dillard's, Inc., 472 S.W.3d 599, 608 (Mo.
 Ct.
 App.
 W.D.
 2015), as modified (Sept.
-1, 2015) (circuit court properly treated delegation provision as valid and enforced it where plaintiff did not challenge the validity of the delegation provision itself); Ellis, 482 S.W.3d at 423-24 ("Ellis' argument that section 301.210 renders the arbitration agreement without consideration is not a 'discrete challenge' to the arbitration agreement because it requires the court to determine whether the sales contract is void in order to determine whether to enforce the arbitration agreement."); Latenser, 2018 WL 1384497, at \2 (enforcing delegation provision where employee's argument as to lack of consideration (among others) were challenges to agreement as a whole).
+1, 2015) (circuit court properly treated delegation provision as valid and enforced it where plaintiff did not challenge the validity of the delegation provision itself); Ellis, 482 S.W.3d at 423-24 ("Ellis' argument that section 301.210 renders the arbitration agreement without consideration is not a 'discrete challenge' to the arbitration agreement because it requires the court to determine whether the sales contract is void in order to determine whether to enforce the arbitration agreement."); Latenser, 2018 WL 1384497, at 2 (enforcing delegation provision where employee's argument as to lack of consideration (among others) were challenges to agreement as a whole).

-&lt;sup>3 Even if Relator's "lack of consideration" argument were a specific challenge to the delegation provision (it is not), it still fails for the reasons described below in Argument I.C, in that the delegation clause was offered to Relator, accepted by Relator, and is supported by consideration via mutual obligation to arbitrate threshold arbitrability issues.
+3 Even if Relator's "lack of consideration" argument were a specific challenge to the delegation provision (it is not), it still fails for the reasons described below in Argument I.C, in that the delegation clause was offered to Relator, accepted by Relator, and is supported by consideration via mutual obligation to arbitrate threshold arbitrability issues.